 While you could book your apartment in Paris on Airbnb or Booking.com, we prefer Plum Guide for that home-away-from-home.
-Their selection of impeccable apartments is highly qualitative and the booking process effortless.
-But most of all, and unlike Airbnb, they don’t leave you hanging when the hosts cancels your stay last-minute.
+Their selection of impeccable apartments is highly qualitative and the booking process is effortless.
+But most of all, and unlike Airbnb, they don’t leave you hanging when the host cancels your stay last minute.
 Plum Guide will look for an alternative and even add in an upgrade if inventory allows.
 So, once you decide on where to stay in Paris, make sure to check out the selection of Plum Guide apartments for that arrondissement.

 Our favorite apartments in Paris overall